 Financial Trading labs are being used at high schools across the country as a way of giving students hands-on experience in the financial marketplace.
 You can see some examples here.
 You can also contact us if you are interested in hearing how to get one set-up for your school.

 Like it or not, Bitcoin is now an active part of every trading floor; even those who aren’t actively trading it are actively watching it.
 To help you incorporate Bitcoin (and other Cryptocurrencies) into your classroom, our Creative Team has created an easy to use Template that schools can use to show the current value of different currencies on their digital signage.
 It’s updated automatically, so there’s nothing to do once you’ve added it to your display.
 The Template is included with any of our paid plans.
-Take a look at it below and refer to this article if you are not sure how templates work.

 If you’d like to have Bitcoin display on a Ticker, make sure and check out this page.